GM and Cruise announce first mass-production self-driving car

 “The key challenge, and what’s hard especially for tech companies, is building the cars,” he said.
 “And building lots of them.”

-Retrofit vehicles are hard to build, he said, and they “keep braking” so it’s hard to continually fix them up an get them back on the roads.
+Retrofit vehicles are hard to build, he said, and they “keep breaking” so it’s hard to continually fix them up an get them back on the roads.
 This announcement means that the cars will be able to roll off the line in quantities of hundreds of thousands per year.
 And while they look very much like the current shipping Bolt EV, under the hood, Vogt said that 40 percent of the parts are new, and most of those are focused on redundancy of parts and systems.

 50 vehicles have been built already by GM, and production is expected to ramp from here.
 Vogt says there isn’t yet a timeline for deploying the software that enable full self-driving, but he added that these are destined for deployment in fleets, rather than as individually-owned consumer vehicles.